 When we say monumental, we really mean it — the ceiling is so high you may lose sight of it as you dance the night away.
 It can fit huge wedding parties and not break a sweat, while also offering a ceremony venue on its terrace outside.

-– Streets of Rab (above), seductive hotel Arbiana (below)
+– Old Town Rab (above), seductive boutique heritage hotel Arbiana (below)

 As we continue up north, we arrive to Kvarner part of Adriatic.
 Island of Rab is large and elongated, quite close to Velebit mountain and hence very accessible from the mainland via a short ferry ride.

 Town of Rab is known among its residents as the “small Dubrovnik”, with a bit of city walls creating a barrier on the small peninsula it’s situated on.
 What it lacks in extensive city walls, it more than makes up with the beautiful shallow turquoise waters and long walking trails along the sea.
 The whole island is relaxed and slow paced.

 Rab is famous for its four bell-towers and it’s a motif you’ll find weaving around the whole town.
 They give a beautiful backdrop to photos and if you can gain access to one of them (and actually manage to climb all the way up!), you’ll be rewarded by very unique and beautiful vistas.

 – Wedding session near and on one of the bell-towers.